dhagrow/telepythy/README.md

 ## Motivation

-As a long-time user of [DreamPie][1], I have grown comfortable with the workflow that it offers.
-However, I have often wished for additional features.
-Unfortunately, it looks as if all development [stopped][2] sometime before 2016, and the last official release was in 2012.
-I looked into creating a fork to add the features I was interested in, but the effort to modernize (i.e. Python 3) an unfamiliar and complex code-base was too daunting for me.

-Of course, [Jupyter][3] exists and is very powerful.
-But I have always found the workflow awkward.
+[Jupyter][3] exists and is very powerful.
+But I have always found the interface and workflow awkward.
 I don't really want a shareable code notebook.
 I want a prototyping and debugging tool.

+As a long-time user of [DreamPie][1], I have grown comfortable with the workflow that it offers, though I have often wished for additional features.
+Unfortunately, it looks as if all development [stopped][2] sometime before 2016, and the last official release was in 2012.
+I looked into creating a fork to add the features I was interested in, but the effort to modernize (i.e. Python 3) and refactor an unfamiliar and complex code-base was too daunting for me.

 So, I decided to start from scratch, and **Telepythy** is the result.